ig0r-ferreira/100-days-of-code-python/day-002/README.md

 Format the result to 2 decimal places = 33.60

-Thus everyone's share of the total bill is $30.00 plus a $3.60 tip.
+Thus, everyone's share of the total bill is $30.00 plus a $3.60 tip.

 Tip: There are 2 ways to round a number.
 You might have to do some Googling to solve this.💪